Bay Ridge Center

 In-person programs at Bay Ridge Center remain suspended until the state and city issue guidelines allowing us to reopen, but please stay in touch with others by phone or internet visits, get into your projects, and join our Online Events by telephone or internet.

 The city has a webpage with information about Covid-19 testing sites and Antibody testing if you want to know if you have had Covid-19.
-Visit this web page for all the information for all the city's testing information and for testing site locations.
+Below is a list of Bay Ridge area testing locations, or visit this web page for all the information on testing and all locations.

 Virus Information, and for adults 60+